 |

-The course is the only one-week course being
+The course is the only 38-hour course being

-The instructors are recognized as the top six
+are recognized as the top six leading experts and

-leading experts and teachers in the field and
+teachers in the field and collectively have over 200

 written specifically for this course.

-Inc., and others.
-Based on the results of
+and others.
+Based on the results of several

 One of the most widespread and difficult